-The fluoroquinolone antibiotic Avelox may double or triple the risk of aortic aneurysm, according to two recent studies.
+The antibiotic Avelox increase the risk of an aortic aneurysms, according to the FDA.
 Aneurysms may have no symptoms until they burst open and cause severe internal bleeding and death.

 Avelox and Aortic Aneurysms